 More importantly, why did that sale come in early?
 Was it great salesmanship?
 Or were the materials for manufacturing available sooner than expected?
 The answers to those questions will have a bigger, and more direct, impact on your plans for the rest of the budget period than just knowing sales were higher than expected.

-The budget vs actual financial statement is an important piece of intelligence for the organization.
-But where the real power of this report comes from is in its analysis.
-With a full picture of not just what happened to create differences, but why they happened, the business can stay on track, and make more accurate plans for the future.
+The budget vs actual financial statement is an important piece of intelligence for the organization, but where the real power of this report comes from is in its analysis.
+With a full picture of not just what happened to create budget variances, but why they happened, the business can stay on track, and make more accurate plans for the future.

 Centage Corporation’s Planning Maestro is a cloud-native planning & analytics platform that delivers year-round financial intelligence.
 With Planning Maestro, Centage offers the sophisticated features needed by small and mid-market organizations to integrate budgeting, forecasting, and deep data analysis within one easy-to-use, scalable SaaS solution.
 For more information on how to modernize your office of finance with intelligent planning, view our product demonstration video, or call 800-366-5111.